 A few hours before our adventure, we had taken a flight from Sofia, Bulgaria to Nice, France.
 I had spent a week in Bulgaria visiting his family and experiencing life in a foreign country while knowing only three words.
 After that week, I had an idea of how the next few months in France would feel like, although I thankfully knew more than three words in French.

 After the flight, we took a bus from Nice to Aix.
 Unfortunately, the bus had no WiFi so we could not call to arrange our pickup.
-With broken French, we managed to find a librarian who gave us access to WiFi to call our program directors.
+With broken French, we managed to find a librarian who gave us access to WiFi to call our study abroad program directors.
 Thankfully, our host families lived just a block from the library.

 My host mom was very welcoming, but she spoke to me only in French.
 This was France.
 I was here to study French.
 Yet, I was taken off guard because I was not accustomed to having a regular conversation in French outside of a classroom.